What is a Bad Beat in Poker

 If you learn to stay calm after bad beat situations, you will get an excellent advantage over others who are not able to do this.
 The proper reaction will prevent you from losing big sums and help to win your rivals’ money.

-If you have got through bad beat, it is recommended to do the following:
+If you have gone through bad beat, it is recommended to do the following:

 - Stay in a good mood despite defeat;